 Plane tickets: 3600 pesos per person

 If like us you are coming from Mexico City, you will have to add plane tickets.
-The flight is about two hours.
 We flew with Volaris.
-Keep in mind that the first price that you’ll see will not be the final price as you will have to pay more to choose your seat, check your luggage or just to have carry-ons… In total we spent 3600 pesos per person (173€) for a Mexico > Los Mochis ticket and a Chihuahu > Mexico ticket.
+Keep in mind that the first price that you’ll see will not be the final price: you will have to pay more to choose your seat, check your luggage… In total we spent 3600 pesos per person (173€) for a Mexico > Los Mochis ticket and a Chihuahu > Mexico ticket.

 Excursions: 1250 pesos per person